Zeenobit/Historian/README.md

 You can open the Historian configuration window by using either the stock application launcher, or [Blizzy's Toolbar](http://forum.kerbalspaceprogram.com/threads/60863).

 * __Suppressed__: When suppressed, Historian will not display the overlay when taking screenshots.
-In the latest version you can also right click on Blizzy's Toolbar button to toggle this option without having to open the configuration window.
+As of version 1.1.0, you can also right click on Blizzy's Toolbar button to toggle this option without having to open the configuration window.
 * __Always Active__: If this is turned on, the overlay will always show on top of the game.
 This is useful when editting layouts.
 * __Load__: Reloads all layouts while the game is running.
 * __Save__: Saves the current layout as the default layout (selected automatically everytime you launch KSP).